how to be vulnerable with a man

-And to have real love, you need to show up and allow the other person to see the real you.
+And in order to attract real love, you need to show up and allow the other person to see the real you.

 So, if you have been wondering how to open up in your relationship, you came to the right place.
 Because today I am sharing with you 5 very simple steps on how to be vulnerable with a man.

-Unfortunately, a lot of us never learned how to be vulnerable in dating.
+Unfortunately, a lot of us never learned how to be vulnerable when dating.
 That’s why I’m excited to share these next 5 tips with you.